f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   :align: center
   :scale: 70%

 You must also add some required headers to any API calls sent to F5OS.
 It is important to include the header **Content-Type** **application/yang-data+json** and the Token header **X-Auth-Token** with a value of **{{x-auth-token_rseries_appliance1}}**.
-The variable and header will change depening on the destination of the API call.
+The variable and header will change depending on the destination of the API call.
 It can be sent to a second appliance if desired.

 .. image:: images/initial_setup_of_rseries_platform_layer/image5e.png
   :align: center
   :scale: 70%

-If you would prefer to automate the setup of the rSeries appliance, there are API calls for all of the examples above.
+If you would prefer to automate the setup of the rSeries appliance, there are API calls for all the examples above.
 To set the DNS configuration (servers and search domains) for the appliance, use the following API call.
 For any API calls to the rSeries F5OS layer it is important to include the header **Content-Type** **application/yang-data+json** and use port 8888 as seen below:

 .. code-block:: bash